Using Social Media in Your Job Search

 Having a social media presence is a very effective way for you to market yourself, to develop networking connections, to join groups and be connected to resources in your field(s) of interest, and to be accessible to others who are seeking a person with your skills, qualifications, interests, and expertise.

 Why Use Social Media?

 An ever-increasing number of employers are using social media sites to recruit and to advertise for employees.
-According to Pew Research, 45% of recent job seekers indicate that personal or professional contacts “were the most important resource” they used in their last job search, while “34% of these job seekers say resources and information they found online were the most important resource available to them.”
+According to Pew Research, 45% of recent job seekers indicated that personal or professional contacts “were the most important resource” they had used in their last job search, while “34% of these job seekers said resources and information they found online were the most important resource available to them.”

 Using social media sites as a networking tool can help you find unofficial job postings or find out about job openings through your online connections at the companies you are most interested in.
 Social media has become a way for professionals to network and "meet" hundreds of people.
 Using social networking in your job search is important because: